 “Sure, it’s Mount Lindesay.”

-If only she’d researched the mountain before purchasing the land and instructing an architect to point her home’s windows right at it!
+If only she’d researched the mountain before purchasing the land and instructing an architect to point her home’s giant windows right at it!

-Karma kicked a deserved arse that day.
+I felt karma kicked a deserved arse that day.

 –Michael Forman (Author)